Spinal cord injury: Causes

 Spinal cord injuries are most often caused by physical trauma.
 Forces involved can be hyperflexion (forward movement of the head); hyperextension (backward movement); lateral stress (sideways movement); rotation (twisting of the head); compression (force along the axis of the spine downward from the head or upward from the pelvis); or distraction (pulling apart of the vertebrae).
 Traumatic SCI can result in contusion, compression, or stretch injury.
 It is a major risk of many types of vertebral fracture.
 Pre-existing asymptomatic congenital anomalies can cause major neurological deficits, such as hemiparesis, to result from otherwise minor trauma.

-In the US, Motor vehicle accidents are the most common cause of SCIs; second are falls, then violence such as gunshot wounds, then sports injuries.
+In the U.S., motor vehicle accidents are the most common cause of SCIs; second are falls, then violence such as gunshot wounds, then sports injuries.
 Another study from Asia, found that the most common cause of the SCI is fall (31.70%) from various sites such as fall from roof-tops (9.75%), electric pole (7.31%), fall from tree (7.31%) etc. Whereas road traffic accidents count for 19.51%, firearm injuries (12.19%), slipped foot (7.31%) and sports injuries (4.87%).
-As a result of injury, 26.82% In some countries falls are more common, even surpassing vehicle crashes as the leading cause of SCI.
+As a result of injury, 26.82%In some countries falls are more common, even surpassing vehicle crashes as the leading cause of SCI.
 The rates of violence-related SCI depend heavily on place and time.
 Of all sports-related SCIs, shallow water dives are the most common cause; winter sports and water sports have been increasing as causes while association football and trampoline injuries have been declining.
 Hanging can cause injury to the cervical spine, as may occur in attempted suicide.
 Military conflicts are another cause, and when they occur they are associated with increased rates of SCI.
 Another potential cause of SCI is iatrogenic injury, caused by an improperly done medical procedure such as an injection into the spinal column.